Anita Ekberg: Personal life

+In 1960, after paparazzi followed her home to her villa from a nightclub, she was photographed kneeing one of them in the groin, and pulling out a bow and arrow to threaten others.
+Felice Quinto claimed she shot arrows at him.

-Ekberg did not live in Sweden after the early 1950s, and rarely visited the country.
+Ekberg did not live in Sweden after the early 1950s and rarely visited the country.
 However, she welcomed Swedish journalists into her home outside Rome and in 2005, appeared on the popular radio program Sommar, talking about her life.
 She stated in an interview that she would not move back to Sweden but would be buried there.

 In 1963, she was sued by her publicist.
 In 1977, she was robbed in August and in December.

 On 19 July 2009, she was admitted to the San Giovanni Hospital in Rome after falling ill in her home in Genzano, according to a medical official in the hospital's neurosurgery department.
 Despite her condition not being serious, Ekberg was put under observation in the facility.

-In December 2011, it was reported that the 80-year-old Ekberg was "destitute" following three months in a Rimini hospital with a broken hip, during which time her home was robbed of jewelry and furniture, and her villa was badly damaged by fire.
+In December 2011, it was reported that the 80-year-old Ekberg was "destitute" following three months in a Rimini hospital with a broken hip, during which time her home was robbed of jewellery and furniture, and her villa was badly damaged by fire.
 Ekberg applied for help from the Fellini Foundation, which also found itself in difficult financial straits.

 Death

 Ekberg died on 11 January 2015, at the age of 83, at the clinic San Raffaele in Rocca di Papa, Roman Castles, from complications of chronic illnesses.
 The actress had been in a wheelchair for several years after being knocked down by one of her pet Great Danes, which broke her hip.
-Ekberg's funeral service was held on 14 January 2015, at the Lutheran-Evangelical Christuskirche in Rome, after which her body was cremated and her remains were buried at the cemetery of Skanör Church in Sweden, in accordance with her wishes to be buried in her land of birth.
+Ekberg's funeral service was held on 14 January 2015, at the Lutheran-Evangelical Christuskirche in Rome, after which her body was cremated and her remains were buried at the cemetery of Skanör Church in Sweden, in accordance with her wishes to be buried in the land of her birth.